 Interrupts are an important part of any microcontroller system.
-When an external event or an internal function such as a Timer Module requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
+When an external event or an internal function such as a Timer Module or an A/D converter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
 The device contains several external interrupt and internal interrupts functions.
-The external interrupts are generated by the action of the external INT0~INT3 and $\overline{\text{PINT}}$ pins, while the internal interrupts are generated by various internal functions such as the TMs, Comparators, Time Base, LVD, EEPROM and SIM.
+The external interrupts are generated by the action of the external INT0~INT3 and PINT pins, while the internal interrupts are generated by various internal functions such as the TMs, Comparators, Time Base, LVD, EEPROM, SIM and the A/D converter.